Types of cancer

 The brain and spinal cord form the central nervous system.
 The brain is made up of billions of nerve cells called neurones.
 It also contains special connective tissue cells called glial cells that support the nerve cells.

-The most common type of brain tumour develops from glial cells and is called glioma.
+The most common type of brain tumour develops from glial cells.
+It is called glioma.
 Some tumours that start in the brain or spinal cord are non cancerous (benign) and grow very slowly.
-Others are cancerous and are more likely to grow and spread.
+Others are cancerous and tend to grow and spread.

 Brain and spinal cord tumours make up about 3 out of every 100 cases of cancer (3%) in the UK.